-There are a couple of places we could have gone for a relevant anniversary today.
-For example, if you’re a fan of lost causes, Yitzhak Rabin and Yasser Arafat signed the Oslo II accord, which was supposed to provide for Palestinian autonomy leading to future (HA!) talks on an independent Palestinian state, on September 28, 1995.
-On this date five years later (2000), then-Israeli Defense Minister Ariel Sharon did his part to bury Oslo II as deep as he possibly could by “visiting” the Al-Aqsa/Temple Mount area and precipitating the Second Intifada.
-If the lives and times of Arab strongmen are more your thing, then you probably already know that Egyptian President Gamal Abdel Nasser died on this date in 1970, which caused a fundamental shifting of alliances and national proclivities across the Arab world.
+There are a couple of anniversaries we could commemorate today.
+For example, if you’re a fan of lost causes, on this date in 1995 Yitzhak Rabin and Yasser Arafat signed the Oslo II accord, which was supposed to provide for Palestinian autonomy leading to future (HA!) talks on an independent Palestinian state.
+Five years later (in 2000), then-Israeli Defense Minister Ariel Sharon did his part to bury Oslo II as deep as he possibly could by “visiting” the Al-Aqsa/Temple Mount area and precipitating the Second Intifada.
+If the lives and times of Arab strongmen are more your thing, then you probably already know that Egyptian President Gamal Abdel Nasser died on this date in 1970, which sent shockwaves across the Arab world and realigned regional geopolitics in several ways.

 The Battle of Preveza, by 19th century Turkish painter Ohannes Umed Behzad (Wikimedia Commons)

-When the commander of the Ottoman navy (Kapudan-i Derya, or “Captain of the Sea,” also called the Kapudan Pasha), the famous Hayreddin Barbarossa (d.
-1546), captured several Greek islands that were Venetian property in 1537, the two naval powers headed for a third war.
+In 1537, the commander of the Ottoman navy (Kapudan-i Derya, or “Captain of the Sea,” also called the Kapudan Pasha), the famous/infamous Hayreddin Barbarossa (d.
+1546), captured several Greek islands that had previously been under Venetian control, and the two naval powers headed for a third war.
 Venice appealed to Pope Paul III (d.
 1549), who quickly formed a Holy League composed of Venice, Habsburg Spain, the Papal States, Genoa, and the Knights Hospitaller from Malta, all under the command of Habsburg Emperor Charles V’s best naval commander, the Genoese admiral Andrea Doria (d.
 1560).
 By 1538 they were ready to put an end to the Ottomans’ naval expansion.
 Or, at least, they must have assumed they were.

 Hayreddin Barbarossa, artist’s rendering obviously (Wikimedia Commons)

 Preveza is located on the west coast of Greece.
 At the time it was an Ottoman port and was heavily coveted by the Venetians.
 They did eventually take it from the Ottomans, but not until the 18th century.
-Uh, spoiler alert.
+Uh, spoiler alert I guess.

 Preveza in the Mediterranean context (Google Maps)